mbostock/gistup/README.md

 npm install -g gistup
 ```

 The first time you run gistup, you’ll be prompted to create a GitHub *personal access token*.
-You can revoke the token in the future from your GitHub [application settings](https://github.com/settings/applications).
+You can revoke the token in the future from your GitHub [developer settings](https://github.com/settings/tokens).

 ## Usage